My draft story

 The piece of paper with the specific gravity of the urine test was pink.
 I then noticed that everyone who preceded me had the exact same number.
 That too was faked and they weren’t checking it at all.
 If they were smart, they would have varied the numbers as is normally found among a random selection.

-Now I was out of a plan, when I remembered something that my draft dodger friends had talked about.
+Now I was out of a plan when I remembered something that my draft dodger friends had talked about.
 The last part of the exam was to fill out a form indicating medical history, that of the family and other items.
 One question was “Are you a homosexual?”
 The two answers were no and yes.
 It was well known that neither answer was of interest.
 Administrators just want the blanks filled in.
 If a person failed to answer a question, they had to verbally ask.
 I left it blank, as that was the only possibility, however slim it was.

 The doctor asked me about this question.
-Some history, one of my two best friends in high school was gay.
-I put on body language of embarrassment and just shyly told the truth, that one of my high school friends was gay.
+First, some history, one of my two best friends in high school was gay.
+I put on the body language of embarrassment and just shyly told the truth, that one of my high school friends was gay.
 What he heard was that we were lovers.
 Of course I didn’t know how much he knew of my past with the draft card thing.
 The FBI could have been still following me and I had missed it, so I admitted that I now had a girl friend.
 Now I am sure that these two agencies never contacted each other.

 He wasn’t quite sure what to do, so he excused himself and left the cubicle.
 Of the 5 cubicles for these interviews, we were in #2.
 The big boss Dr. was in #1.
 That was another stroke of luck.
 Through the ventilation duct, I could stand on my chair and hear every word.
 The boss asked if I was an overt homosexual.
 He was told that I now have a girl friend.
-At this point I realized that this might actually work.
+At this point, I realized that this might actually work.
 These people knew nothing about gay people.

 My Dr. came back into the room and made a couple of comments.
 He then asked me one question.
 “Do you think that under the stress of battle that you might revert back?”
 I told the truth, I said, “I hope not.”
 He gave me the brass ring, a classification of 4F.